-Since 1984, KenCrest has worked in Pennsylvania communities to build employer partnerships, identify existing paid employment opportunities, and create new, customized paid positions.
+Since 1984, KenCrest has worked in Pennsylvania communities to build employer partnerships, identify existing paid employment opportunities, and create new, customized paid jobs for people with disabilities.

-KenCrest matches job candidates with their careers based on their skills and preferences for employment.
-Our employment goals focus on providing each individual with the type of employment they want and will enjoy.
+KenCrest matches people we support with intellectual and developmental disabilities with jobs based on their skills and preferences for employment.
+Our employment goals focus on providing each person with the type of employment they want and will enjoy.
 Our trained and certified staff’s objective is to assist individuals in finding careers they love and supporting their success.

 Supported Employment is a service option that empowers people with intellectual disabilities and autism to achieve paid work in their community.
 The supported employment program at KenCrest encompasses traditional job support methodologies as well as customized employment and school-to-career supports for youth.
 Find out more about our supported and customized employment services.

 Ticket to Work is a program of the Social Security Administration that supports career development for people with disabilities who want to work.
 Social Security disability beneficiaries ages 18 through 64 qualify for the Ticket to Work program, which is free and voluntary.
 The goal of the program is to help people with disabilities progress toward financial stability and independence.
 Visit our Ticket to Work page for more information.